schnecki/experimenter/README.md

 If these settings are changed the library only deletes data when it is necessary.
 For instance increasing the replications or repetitions of the experiment will not delete any data.
-When however, the preparation steps are changed, all consequitive data, including warm-up and all evaluations, are deleted and rerun.
+When however, the preparation steps are changed, all consecutive data, including warm-up and all evaluations, are deleted and rerun.

-See [Dice.hs](examples/Dice.hs) for a full implementation, where the sides of the dices are variable over the experiment.
+See [Dice.hs](https://github.com/schnecki/experimenter/examples/Dice.hs) for a full implementation, where the sides of the dices are variable over the experiment.
 An example report of this experiment can be found in the same folder.

 # Ideas and TODOs